lusamek/OpenCalphad/README.md

 In order to create the executable, the compilation is possible with ` make all`. <br/>
 The installation is possible with ` make install `.
 This will install the
-file into the directory /usr/local/bin/.
+files into the directory /usr/local/bin/.
 <br/>
 <br/>